How to Measure Bearings

 Whether you are looking to replace an old bearing or seeking out extras to have on hand, knowing how to measure your bearings beforehand is important and can save you some hassle.
 This article will describe how to measure both metal ball bearings as well as plastic plain bearings, both of which are to be approached differently.
 Let’s start with plastic plain bearings.

 Too often, a newly ordered plastic bearing is measured right out of the box using calipers, a measuring instrument made of two long, thin metal pieces adjoined together.
-When the dimensions of the bearing do not match catalogue values, the bearings are typically returned.
+When the dimensions of the bearing do not match catalog values, the bearings are typically returned.
 However, the bearing may not have been the wrong size – plastic plain bearings are simply measured differently than their metal counterparts.

 A few considerations need to be taken into account when measuring plastic bearings: